-The following information has been provided with respect to the members of EnteroMedics' Board of Directors, including Dr. Evnin and Messrs.
-Griffin, Klingenstein and Tremmel, who have been nominated by the Board of Directors for re-election as Class II Directors at the 2009 annual meeting.
-Dr. Evnin and Messrs.
-Griffin and Klingenstein have been nominated to serve a three-year term.
-Mr. Tremmel has been nominated to serve a two-year term.
-If he is re-elected at the 2009 annual meeting he will become a Class I director, filling the vacancy resulting from the resignation of Ms. Koskinas.
+The following information has been provided with respect to the members of EnteroMedics' Board of Directors, including Drs.
+Goldfischer and Mr. Tremmel, who have been nominated by the Board of Directors for re-election as Class I Directors at the 2011 annual meeting, and Mr. Jansz, who has been nominated by the Board of Directors for election as a Class I Director at the 2011 annual meeting.

-CLASS II DIRECTORS - Nominees for re-election at the 2009 Annual Meeting
+CLASS I DIRECTORS-Nominees for re-election and election at the 2011 Annual Meeting